Pelvic Organ Prolapse: Surgery for Vaginal Vault Prolapse

 Possible risks and complications of surgery

-During surgery, the doctor reaches your pelvic organs through the vagina or the belly.
+During surgery, the surgeon reaches your pelvic organs through the vagina or the belly.
 A cut (incision) may be made in the vaginal wall.
-If surgery through the belly is done, the doctor makes a few small cuts to insert tiny laparoscopic tools.
-Or the doctor makes 1 larger cut.
+If surgery through the belly is done, the surgeon makes a few small cuts to insert tiny laparoscopic tools.
+Or the surgeon makes one larger cut.
 This larger cut can be up and down (vertical) or across (transverse).